 Waterfall © Cris Williamson, as recorded by Angela Cooper on her album ‘Roots’ with the kind permission of Cris WIlliamson

-Photos of the Northern Women’s Liberation Rock Band in performance at the 1974 National Women’s Liberation Movement conference in Edinburgh, and Spare Rib article courtesy of Jenny Clegg
+Photos of the Northern Women’s Liberation Rock Band in performance at 1974′s national WLM conference copyright Diane Hudson.
+Diane has deposited a full set of her photos taken at the conference with the Feminist Archive North.
+Photos and Spare Rib article originally kindly donated by Jenny Clegg

 Secondly as women musicians: at the time, although there were numbers of women emulating singers like Joan Baez and Joni Mitchell who accompanied themselves on acoustic guitar, it was unheard of for women to play electric lead or bass guitar (Suzy Quatro’s 1st hit in the UK came after we were formed) and there was only one woman drummer we could think of – Honey in the ‘60s band, the Honeycombs.
 So I think we were amongst the first (if not the first!) women musicians in Britain who ‘went electric’.